stungeye/Programming-1-Notes/docs/03-history-of-cpp/00-history-of-cpp.md

 The first book on C++ was written by Stroustrup in 1985 but the language wasn't fully formalized until 1998 when in became an [ISO](https://en.wikipedia.org/wiki/International_Organization_for_Standardization) standard.
 Since this standardization, changes to C++ are managed by [the C++ Standards Committee](https://isocpp.org/std/the-committee).
 Since 2011 the committee has been releasing a new version of C++ every three years.
 The major versions being C++98 (1998), C++03 (2003), C++11 (2011), C++14 (2014), C++17 (2017) and C++20 (2020).

 With each new version of the language come new language features and standard library improvements.
-You'll often hear language featured referred to as specific to a version of the language, as in "Oh that's a C++14 feature."
+You'll often hear language featured referred to as specific to a version of the language, as in "Oh, that's a C++14 feature."

 ## Modern C++